-Still, it’s a valid question and today, it’s not just wether you should build a blog or a website, it’s how the definition of blog has changed and how you should build your site.
+Still, it’s a valid question and today, it’s not just whether you should build a blog or a website, it’s how the definition of blog has changed and how you should build your site.
 More on that later.

 First of all, I need to make this ultra clear ...a blog IS a website.

 In fact, I want to take that a stage further and say that blogs are “dynamic” websites.
-Dynamic, meaning that the content changes frequently and there is more interaction as well as the addition of news feeds, events and now, social media.
-When it comes to using content management software such as WordPress to build dynamic websites, what you can do is actually really only limited by ability and imagination.
+Dynamic, meaning that the content changes frequently and there is more interaction as well as the addition of news feeds, events and social media.
+When it comes to using content management software such as WordPress to build dynamic websites, what you can do is actually really only limited by your ability and imagination.

-You can have pages on a blog, and with some of the great blog software on the market today, it can sometimes be difficult to tell some blogs and static html websites apart.
+You can have static pages on a blog, and with some of the great blog software on the market today, it can sometimes be difficult to tell some blogs and static html websites apart.